thorgate/django-esteid/esteid/idcard/README.md

    from the temporary files created on step 2, inserts the received signature into the XAdEs structure and packs it into the container.

-   The container should be saved to a desired location, and the temporary files cleaned up.
+   The container is saved to a desired location, and the temporary files are cleaned up.

 ## Potential issues